sac-state-web-dev/slackstate/README.md

 ![Clicking Bot](screenshots/click-bot.png)

-Scroll further and click `Send Messages`
+Scroll further and click `Send Messages` (depending on what changes you want to make, you might want to enable more privelidges).

 ![Clicking Send Messages](screenshots/click-send-messages.png)